A Perfect 10 Day Thailand Itinerary

 On your second day in Chiang Mai it is time to head off to an Elephant Sanctuary to feed, bathe, and interact with these amazing animals.

-The top two main elephant sanctuaries that are known for rescuing elephants from poor conditions and treating them well are Patara Elephant Farm and Elephant Nature Park.
+Two of the top main elephant sanctuaries that are known for rescuing elephants from poor conditions and treating them well are Patara Elephant Farm and Elephant Nature Park.
 Both of these places book up well in advance so be sure to check for availability

 Day 9 – Doi Suthep / Cooking Class & Travel to Bangkok